Stick Around (song): Background and writing

-“Stick Around" features a distinctive synthesizer line as primary sound, as well a powerful guitar riff played by Lennon's close friend and bandmate Justin Clayton.
-The song is fully credited to Lennon, but Clayton had a very important role in to complete its musical composition.
+“Stick Around" features a distinctive synthesizer line as its primary sound, as well a powerful guitar riff played by Lennon's close friend and bandmate Justin Clayton.
+Although the song is fully credited to Lennon, Clayton had an important role in completing its composition.
 About this, Lennon said:

-"Justin sat down and just listened to it over and over again", Lennon, who started going back and forth with the guitarist, eventually coming up with the recurring line 'if you wanna' bit of the song.
+"Justin sat down and just listened to it over and over again."
+Lennon, who started going back and forth with the guitarist, eventually came up with the recurring line 'if you wanna' bit of the song.
 Unfortunately, Lennon wasn’t recording their efforts.
 "I didn’t tape it.
 ‘What was it again?
 I can’t lose it!’
 But I forgot one bit, and he [Justin] reminded me, so I finally got it together.
 If he hadn't been there, it would’ve been half a song at the moment".

 Reception

 Cash Box compared it to the songs on Valotte, saying it's a "slightly harder-edged, but melodic effort."
 Billboard called it a "downtempo rocker."